Now What? Practical Ways Churches Help People Connect Sunday to Monday

 A similar move is necessary when churches seek to help people connect faith to everyday work and the economy.
 Scripture gives us clear direction about the “What?” and the “So what?” of God’s purpose for work and the economy.
 In brief summary:

-- In a fallen, broken world, both the worker and work itself are vandalized by sin (Genesis 3).
+- In a fallen, broken world, both the worker and work itself are vandalized by sin (Gen 3).
 Work is now filled with toil, frustration, and exploitation.
-We regularly turn work into a tool for our seeking our own glory instead of God’s (Genesis 11).
+We regularly turn work into a tool for our seeking our own glory instead of God’s (Gen 11).

 - God in Christ is setting the world to rights.
 In relationship (covenant) with the triune God, we are invited and called to participate in the renewal of all things, which involves the everyday work of our hands (whether paid or unpaid).
 Though we live in an already-not-yet reality, followers of Jesus can bring foretastes of God’s kingdom to their work and the economy, where peace and love and justice reign.